HPV Vaccines and Cervical Screening

 Gardasil 9 costs around EUR 150 per dose so the total cost of immunisation is around EUR 450.
 One could also opt for Cevarix privately which costs around EUR 80 per dose, so the total cost of immunisation would be around EUR 240.

 HPV vaccines can also be given to boys and men up until the age of 26 years.
+Anyone who is sexually active, including men, is at risk of diseases caused by HPV such as anal cancer, and HPV vaccines help to reduce that risk.

 HPV vaccines are safe.
 There was a myth that they cause infertility but this has been proven false by scientific studies.